Grampers-Dev/ethereum-transaction-viewer/README.md

 These technologies are integrated to create an application that allows users to explore Ethereum transactions and monitor the real-time price of Ethereum.

+## Bugs

+- Error in indentation for the blocks loop, the programme would not function as intended.

 ## 📦 Dependencies

 The Ethereum Transaction Viewer application relies on the following Python libraries and packages.
 To ensure proper functionality, make sure to install these dependencies in your environment: